clemthenem/slate/source/includes/_account_verifications.md

 ### Verification types

-There are several types of verification available to you:
+There are several types of verification available.
+Each region of the world may have custom verifications.
+We introduce here only the worlwide ones.

+#### "Token" based

+"Token" based verifications include the followings:

 * __Phone Verification__:  `phone`